Efficiency built in

 We use highly thermally efficient insulation and argon-filled double-glazing as standard, which allows the heat from the sun in whilst minimising heat loss.

-This means you could enjoy lower energy bills, whatever the weather, with your brand-new home being up to 65% cheaper to run, meaning you could save up to £1,980 per year on your energy bills^.
+This means you could enjoy lower bills.
+According to HBF data (January 2025) a brand-new home could be up to 65% more energy-efficient than an older home, meaning you could save up to £979 per year on your running costs†.

 Barratt Homes build energy efficient and beautiful houses.
 Phillip, barratt homeowner